 - If the police do not agree to proceed, you can go directly to the Provincial Court of Alberta and speak with a justice of the peace.

-The abused person must be prepared to appear in court and give evidence to show that there are reasonable grounds to fear that the alleged abuser might cause personal injury or damage to property.
+The person experiencing abuse must be prepared to appear in court and give evidence to show that there are reasonable grounds to fear that the person causing harm might cause personal injury or damage to property.
 The judge will decide if a Peace Bond is appropriate.

 There may be other steps in the process.
-The police may interview the alleged abuser and conduct an investigation.
-They may lay criminal charges or arrest the alleged abuser.
-They may ask the alleged abuser to consent to the terms of the Peace Bond.
+The police may interview the person causing harm and conduct an investigation.
+They may lay criminal charges or arrest the person.
+They may ask the person causing harm to consent to the terms of the Peace Bond.

-Once the Peace Bond is issued by the Court, if the alleged abuser does not comply with it, they could be charged and convicted of an offence.
+Once the Peace Bond is issued by the Court, if the person named in it does not comply with it, they could be charged and convicted of an offence.

 For more information on Peace Bonds, see CPLEA’s Peace Bonds booklet.